Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

 The purpose of this project is to create an e-commerce store specialising in Irish goods.
 I chose this angle due to the bountiful number of Irish people who live outside of their homeland but still desire Irish products.
 Typically, Irish people living abroad will find it difficult to source authentic Irish food and beverages.
-I was able to identify a niche market which can be utilised by anyone who craves Irish products irregardless of their location in the world.
+I was able to identify a niche market which can be utilised by anyone who craves Irish products regardless of their location in the world.
 In preparation for this project, I conducted research on friends, colleagues and family members to identify the most popular food and beverage products which can not be easily found outside of Ireland.